This is Why You’re Not Codependent | BTR.ORG

 • Using GPS tracking, private investigators, or other means to find out what their partner is doing

-Misguided therapists, clergy, and others will observe these behaviors and classify victims as “codependent” rather than as abuse victims, seeking whatever means will help them to feel safe.
 When a victim knows what her abuser is doing, or is going to do, she is able to make choices: to stay or leave, to put money aside so that she and her children can buy groceries in the event that he drains the banks accounts, etc. When an abuser continually lies, lives in secrecy, and betrays the family, without support and the safety of boundaries, she often has no other choice but to enlist these “safety-seeking behaviors” (which are NOT signs of codependency).

 Labeling Victims of Emotional Abuse as “Codependent” is Harmful

-Therapists, clergy, and others create more harm and chaos label victims as “codependent” .
-It would be akin to telling a victim of a gunshot wound that she is codependent for searching the pockets of the man who shot her for his weapon.
+Telling a victim that she’s codependent would be akin to telling a victim of a gunshot wound that she is codependent for searching the pockets of the man who shot her for his weapon.
 She is simply trying to protect herself.

-Victims are wrongly counseled to shift their focus from distancing themselves from abuse, to fixing their own (false) flaws.
 This enables the abuser to keep on abusing and encourages the victim stay in an abusive relationship without effective boundaries.

 But What If I Am Actually Codependent?